publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch46/schX/m__us_usc_t42_s3793.md

         (17)

-         There are authorized to be appropriated to carry out the projects under subchapter XII–G of this chapter—
+         There are authorized to be appropriated to carry out the projects under subchapter XII–G—

             (A) $27,000,000 for fiscal year 1996;